Let’s Answer Questions about CBD:

 What are the health benefits of CBD?

-- CBD can potentially help with many ailments, especially, stress, anxiety, insomnia and inflammation.
-CBDs are not approved to treat any illness or condition, but may help your nervous system to calm down or promote sleep.
+- CBD is being studied to see if it can help with many ailments, especially, stress, anxiety, insomnia and inflammation.
+CBDs are not approved to treat any illness or condition.

 How much CBD should I take?